-The new 2021 Trek Slash 8 model will soon be available in bike shops near you with an MSRP of $3,999.
+The new 2021 Trek Slash 8 model will soon be available online and in bike shops near you with an MSRP of $3,999.
 This aluminum-framed mountain bike is a full-blooded enduro ripper that offers spectacular performance in a low-cost, no-compromise package.
 No, this isn’t a “budget” mountain bike for riders hoping to pay less than a thousand bucks.
 Yes, it’s still worth more than my car.
 But the value that Trek provides in this package is astonishing.

 Still not convinced?
 Read on.